-A Place Called Home provides a safe, nurturing environment with proven programs in arts, education and wellness for young people in South Central Los Angeles to help them improve their economic conditions and develop healthy, fulfilling and purposeful lives.
+A Place Called Home (APCH) provides a safe nurturing environment with proven programs in arts, education and wellness for the young people in South Central Los Angeles to help them improve their economic conditions and develop healthy, fulfilling and purposeful lives.

 In which areas of Los Angeles will you be directly working?

 What is the problem that you are seeking to address?

 In LA, where creative industries generate 1 in 7 jobs, arts education is a vital pathway to employment.
 However, workers across these industries do not reflect the racial and ethnic diversity of our youth, who are primarily LatinX and Black/African American.
 To make greater gains in racial equity, it is vital to nurture and arm marginalized youth with tools to access and sustainably thrive in creative industries.
 Unfortunately, when 87% of APCH families live below the federal poverty line ($26,500/family of four), artistic pursuits are seen as a luxury and not an important opportunity for economic/social mobility.
 COVID-19 has drastically impacted the LA creative landscape where artists must now be multi-disciplinarily, digitally, and technologically fluent to be competitive in an oversaturated market.
 Community arts events at APCH will provide our members with valuable industry exposure, an equitable creative landscape, and a platform to share urgent issues within their community.

 Describe the project, program, or initiative that this grant will support to address the problem identified.